JetBrains/teamcity-documentation/topics/setting-up-teamcity-for-amazon-ec2.md

       > Mac instances support only `mac1.metal` and `mac2.metal` types and are available only as bare metal instances on [Dedicated Hosts](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/dedicated-hosts-overview.html), with a minimum allocation period of 24 hours before you can release the Dedicated Host.
 Learn more: [Amazon EC2 Mac instances](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-mac-instances.html).
       >
       {type="note"}

-   4. Optional: Specify additional image settings.
+   3.4.&ensp;Optional: Specify additional image settings.
       * **IAM Role** — The IAM role that all launched instances will assume.
 This role specifies the permissions [granted to applications](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use_switch-role-ec2.html) running on your EC2 instances.
 The AWS account used by TeamCity must have `iam:ListInstanceProfiles` and `iam:PassRole` permissions to utilize IAM roles.
       * **Key pair** — Required if you may need to connect to your EC2 instances [using SSH](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AccessingInstancesLinux.html).
       * **User data** — Allows you to specify a script that will be run when an instance launches.
 Learn more: [Windows](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/ec2-windows-user-data.html), [Linux](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/user-data.html).
       * **Tags** — The list of comma-separated instance tags.
 For example `LaunchedBy=TeamCity,TeamCityCloudProfileName=MyProfile1`.
 Tagging requires the `ec2:*Tags` permission.
 See the following section for more information: [](#Tagging).

-   5. Check **Use spot instances** if you prefer cheaper [spot instances](https://aws.amazon.com/ec2/spot/) to On-Demand ones.
+   3.5.&ensp;Check **Use spot instances** if you prefer cheaper [spot instances](https://aws.amazon.com/ec2/spot/) to On-Demand ones.
 The **Max price** field lets you to specify your maximum bid price for spot instances (in US dollars).
 The default On-Demand price will be used if the bid price is not specified.

       TeamCity can automatically choose Regions or Availability Zones in which your spot requests are most likely to succeed based on their [spot placement scores](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/spot-placement-score.html#sps-example-configs).
 To allow TeamCity to request and utilize these scores, add the `ec2:GetSpotPlacementScores` [IAM permission](#Required+IAM+permissions).

       > It is not recommended to use spot instances for production-critical builds due to the possibility of an [unexpected spot instance termination by Amazon](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/spot-interruptions.html#using-spot-instances-managing-interruptions).
 If a spot instance is terminated, TeamCity will fail the build with a corresponding build problem and re-add this build to the build queue.
       >
       {type="note"}
-   6. Specify networking settings for your EC2 instances.
+   3.6.&ensp;Specify networking settings for your EC2 instances.
       * **VPC** — The [virtual private cloud](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-vpc.html) to which new instances will belong.
       * **Subnets** — The [IP addresses range](https://docs.aws.amazon.com/vpc/latest/userguide/configure-subnets.html) for your VPS.
       * **Security groups** — Specify [rules for incoming and outgoing connections](https://docs.aws.amazon.com/vpc/latest/userguide/security-groups.html) to (from) your EC2 instance.